Aurora-yzj/openwrt-selinux-policy/README.md

 We have to adjust two things:

-* the ~/mypackages/selinux-policy-myfork/Makefile `PKG_SOURCE_VERSION`
+* The `~/mypackages/selinux-policy-myfork/Makefile`
-has to be updated to point to the new latest Git commit ID
+"PKG_SOURCE_VERSION" has to be updated to point to the new latest Git commit ID
-* the ~/mypackages/selinux-policy-myfork/files/selinux-config has to
+* The `~/mypackages/selinux-policy-myfork/files/selinux-config` has to
 be updated to change the mode from permissive to enforcing.

 Replace `PKG_SOURCE_VERSION` (use the commit ID of your latest commit).